• Home

 • Cost of food, vet bills, dog sitters, and other items your new puppy needs.

 • Do you or close family and friends have pet allergies?
-You might look into a breed that is more allergy-free.
+You might look into a more allergy-free breed.

 • Consider how a pet impacts your living space.
 Your new puppy at home needs room to play, eat, and sleep.
 The bigger the dog the more space they need.
 And what about furniture?
 Is it pet-friendly?